Paired T-Test

 • • The observations are independent of one another.

-• • The dependent variable should be approximately normally distributed.
+• • The dependent variable should approximately distribute normally.

 • • The dependent variable should not contain any outliers.